-My scholarship and pedagogy as a whole is centered on engaged and applied work in cultural anthropology, and my most recent projects have focused on applied environmental and public health, precarious labor, and global development with geographic foci on Andes-Amazonia and Central America.
-I am currently a Postdoctoral Research Fellow in Anthropology working at the Cairns Environmental Anthropology Lab at Southern Methodist University.
+I am an assistant professor of cultural anthropology at Cal Poly Humboldt.
+My scholarship and pedagogy as a whole is centered on engaged and applied work in cultural anthropology, and my most recent projects have focused on environmental and public health, precarious labor, and global development with geographic foci on Andes-Amazonia and Central America.

-At my current field site in Costa Rica, I am collaborating with multiple interdisciplinary scientists, including microbiologists, marine scientists, engineers, and colleagues in Anthropology to examine impacts of wastewater pollution on human health in a recreational coastal area, with the goal of improving beach management and public health.
+At my field site in Costa Rica, I have been collaborating with multiple interdisciplinary scientists, including microbiologists, marine scientists, engineers, and colleagues in Anthropology to examine impacts of wastewater pollution on human health in a recreational coastal area, with the goal of improving beach management and public health.
 You can read more about this collaborative applied research on the MERA website.